Crissium/SilverDict/README.md

 PyYAML # configuration files
 Flask # the web framework
 Flask-Cors
-waitress # the WSGI server
-python-idzip # for dictzip
-python-lzo # for v1/v2 MDict
-xxhash # for v3 MDict
+waitress # the WSGI server, note: other servers like Gunicorn and uWSGI work but you have to adjust the code python-idzip # for dictzip python-lzo # for v1/v2 MDict xxhash # for v3 MDict